 - Have fun with it

 These may seem like common sense to some, and complete nonsense to others.
 But these bullet points provide an outline of how you should start the logo brainstorm.
 It’s important to understand all aspects of your brand, industry and creative capacities.
 This way, you can ensure your logo is a winner across the board.

 If you keep these tips in mind, you’ll have a logo that deserves its own star on the walk of fame.

 The Most Iconic Fashion Logo Designs

 In the world of fashion, many brands have come and gone.
-But these 14 brands have made a lasting impression — due to their iconic fashion logos, and the products themselves.
+But these 16 top fashion brand logos have made a lasting impression — due to their iconic fashion logos, and the products themselves.

-If you’re looking for some logo inspiration, these 14 iconic fashion logos are sure to get the wheels turning.
+If you’re looking for some logo inspiration, these 16 best fashion logos are sure to get the wheels turning.

 Though most recognizable for its leather bags, Coach is a staple in fashion.